ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

-structured syntax suffix [@RFC6838] in the IANA "Structured Syntax Suffix" registry (#IANA.StructuredSuffix) in the manner described in [@RFC6838], which can be used to indicate that the media type is encoded as a JWP.
+structured syntax suffix [@RFC6838] in the IANA "Structured Syntax Suffix" registry (#IANA.StructuredSuffix) in the manner described in [@RFC6838], which can be used to indicate that the media type is encoded as a JWP using the JWP Compact Serialization.

 #### The +jwp Structured Syntax Suffix